Skip to Content

 • Tour the incredibly beautiful Lincoln and Coffin Bay National Parks an abundance of seabirds, shorebirds, songbirds, parrots (including the beautiful Port Lincoln Parrot) and marsupials.

-• For an adrenaline rush, choose an optional extra day, to venture out to the Neptune Islands to try and observe the Great White Shark via a cage or 360-degree underwater viewing pod, to witness the ocean’s most formidable predator.
+• For an adrenaline rush, choose an optional extra day, to venture out to the Neptune Islands to try and observe the Great White Shark via a cage to witness the ocean’s most formidable predator.

 About Australian Coastal Safaris: